Rampravsh/Javascript-chai-aur-code/18.Math,Number and Date/Date/README.md

 ## Learning Objectives

 - Understand how to instantiate `Date` objects.
-- Learn about the various `get` and `set` methods.
+- Learn about the various `get`, `set`, and formatting methods.
-- Explore different ways to represent dates and times.
+- Differentiate between local time and UTC methods.
-- Customize date and time formatting for locale-specific output using `toLocaleString()`.
+- Customize date and time formatting for locale-specific output using `toLocaleString()` and its options.